Danushka-Madushan/EZ-X/README.md

 > • Type Movie Name or Keyword and hit Enter

-> • Select Movie Number from Movie Result :)
+> • Select Movie Number from Movie Result

-> • Copy Magnet Link
+> • Copy Magnet Link from the Result Page :)